ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 a short distance of the guest house.
 Given that day 1 was also the longest day by quite some distance (19.5 miles) we thought we'd give ourselves a head start and walk the first mile in the evening, thus saving us some time in the morning.
-And so, as the dusk was falling we trekked south from Chepstow to the starting stone.
+And so, as the dusk was falling, we trekked south from Chepstow to the starting stone.

 <figure>